CX Q4 2025 Earnings Call Summary | Stock Taper

 • 2026 Expectations:

-• Anticipating high single-digit EBITDA growth driven by improved demand, operational efficiencies, and pricing strategies.
+• Anticipating high single-digit EBITDA growth supported by improved market demand and operational efficiencies.

-• FX fluctuations, particularly with the Mexican peso, could impact earnings.
+• FX Fluctuations: Guidance is sensitive to currency fluctuations, particularly with the Mexican peso.

 5. Notable Q&A Insights

-• EU ETS Regulations: CEO Jaime Dominguez addressed potential changes in EU emissions targets, indicating that while it may flatten price increases, it would not negate the need for mid to high single-digit price increases.
+• EU ETS Regulations: CEO Jaime Dominguez addressed potential changes to EU emissions trading system targets, indicating that while it may flatten price increases, it won't negate the need for mid to high single-digit price increases in the long term.